rainingindecember/rainingindecember/README.md

 <p align="center"> As you can tell, i luv kawaii chan a lot!!!
 But i dont identify as her, she is my fav character but she is her own person as well :3 i am not a fictionkin nor do i kin kawaii~chan. i do luv to B called kawaii~chan, mostly cuz i see it as cosplaying her! :D

 <p align="center"> I am madly in luv of the sunshine x grumpy trope!!
-Like kawaii~chan x zane & amy x shadow, isabelle x doom slayer, or just cute pairs that arent ships like cat nyan & tac nayn, my melody & kuromi, etc!!!! =ÓwÒ=
+Like kawaii~chan x zane, amy x shadow (or metal), isabelle x doom slayer, or just cute pairs that arent ships like cat nyan & tac nayn, my melody & kuromi, mangle & foxy, etc!!!! =ÓwÒ=

 <p align="center"> This is me below!!!!!!!